Adroiti/docs-for-code-review-tools/checkstyle-RegexpOnFilename.md

-Pattern: Implementation of a check that matches based on file and/or folder path
+Pattern: Possible issue in file name and/or folder path

 Issue: -